5 Common Tax Questions

 The availability of tax or other benefits may be conditioned on meeting certain requirements, such as residency, purpose for or timing of distributions, or other factors as applicable.

-This article is limited to the dissemination of general information pertaining to Mariner Wealth Advisors’ investment advisory services and general economic market conditions.
-The views expressed are for commentary purposes only and do not take into account any individual personal, financial, or tax considerations.
-As such, the information contained herein is not intended to be personal legal, investment or tax advice or a solicitation to buy or sell any security or engage in a particular investment strategy.
-Nothing herein should be relied upon as such, and there is no guarantee that any claims made will come to pass.
-Any opinions and forecasts contained herein are based on information and sources of information deemed to be reliable, but Mariner Wealth Advisors does not warrant the accuracy of the information that this opinion and forecast is based upon.
-You should note that the materials are provided “as is” without any express or implied warranties.
-Opinions expressed are subject to change without notice and are not intended as investment advice or to predict future performance.
-Past performance does not guarantee future results.
+This article is provided for informational and educational purposes only, and the views expressed do not take into account any individual personal financial, legal, or tax considerations.
+As such, the information contained herein is not intended to be personal legal, investment, tax advice, or a solicitation to or recommendation to engage in any strategy mentioned.
+Any opinions expressed are based on information and sources of information deemed to be reliable, but Mariner Wealth Advisors does not warrant the accuracy of the information.
 Consult your financial professional before making any investment decision.

 Contact Us